I often say that a white paper writer should “think like a lawyer.”

 When I’ve covered enough ground, I scan through the hard-copy files, highlighting the choice bits, scribbling ideas in the margins, and attaching sticky notes to pages I want to find later.

-Then I go through the hard copies in front of my computer, typing all the best quotes into a Word file, one page per source, with precise citations.
+Then I go through the hard copies in front of my computer, typing all the best quotes into a Word file.

 Hint: I most often read those snippets into Word using voice recognition software, which is much faster.
 And it’s easier to hold sources in my hands to read, rather than wrangle them all around my desk.